-Stridor itself is a red flag sign and investigating the cause must be done as soon as possible.
+Stridor itself is a red flag sign and investigation and management must be instigated urgently.

-Even more worrisome is when the volume of the stridor sound decreases, as that can mean the patient is becoming tired and less air is being shifted by the lungs.
+Potentially more concerning is when the volume of the stridor sound decreases, as that can mean the patient is becoming tired and less air is being shifted by the lungs.

 Important signs to assess for in all cases of stridor include torticollis and trismus, inability to swallow and drooling, absence of a cough, cyanosis, evidence of systemic infection, or poor response to initial management.

 In most emergency situations, the diagnosis is clinical and initial management steps should be initiated before the results of the investigations are back.
 Definitive management steps will then vary between the underlying causes.